<img loading="lazy" alt="Post List Summary Featured Image" src="https://3280432.fs1.hubspotusercontent-na1.net/hubfs/3280432/Photo-109.jpg">

 2. Over-Reliance on Automated Solutions

-While automated accessibility tools can identify certain issues quickly, they miss many WCAG 2.1 AA requirements.
+While automated accessibility tools can identify specific issues quickly, they miss many WCAG 2.1 AA requirements.
 Meeting the compliance deadline requires manual testing, code-level fixes, and human judgment to address complex usability and navigation issues.
+Automation helps; it doesn’t finish the job.

 3. Last-Minute Vendor Scrambles

 Organizations that wait until the final months often discover that qualified accessibility vendors are fully booked.
-Early engagement ensures access to experienced partners and adequate project timelines.
+Engage partners early and align contracts to WCAG 2.1 AA to secure capacity.

 What Happens After the Deadline